danilocurvelo/imd0030-20242/lessons/isomorphism.md

 ### Rotation

 Before we introduce red-black trees formally, we'll first need a way to reorganize elements in a binary search tree.
-Depending on the order items are inserted into the tree, there are many different ways to construct a binary search tree containing the same set of items.
-But insertion order is not the only way to build different configurations of the same set of items.
+Depending on the order elements are inserted into the tree, there are many different ways to construct a binary search tree containing the same set of elements.
+But insertion order is not the only way to build different configurations of the same set of elements.
 We can change the structure of a binary tree through **rotation**.

 {% include youtube.html id="kkd8d0QhiQ0" start="202" aspect_ratio="16/9" %}

 Each rotation makes a local adjustment to the tree.
 Sometimes, this local adjustment increases the height of the tree; other times, it decreases the height of the tree.
 However, rotations always respect the binary search tree invariant.
-Items that are ordered between **B** and **D** in the example below stay ordered after a rotation.
+Elements that are ordered between **B** and **D** in the example below stay ordered after a rotation.

 ![Rotations respect the binary search tree invariant]({{ site.baseurl }}{% link assets/images/rotation-invariants.svg %})